sapient-global/assemble-presentation-reveal/README.md

+#todo

+write an assemble plugin to pass the config.yml data of each presentation to the index write another plugin not to render the slides as a single html

 # About this template

 In this master branch you will find a template to create web presentations using the standard Sapient corporate theme.